ethereum/EIPs/EIPS/eip-pos-blockhash.md

 ## Simple Summary
-In PoS, each block's `blockhash` changes from being an economically staked random number to being a value determined by a particular, validator with only computational constraints (eg: not `0x0`).
+In PoS, each block's `blockhash` changes from being an economically staked random number to being a value determined by a particular validator with only computational constraints (eg: not `0x0`).
 Thus, the assumptions of when and how to use `blockhash` will change from PoW to PoS.
 What was _tolerable_ or _benign_ before, is now potentially _catastrophic_.

+In short, there is a signficant difference between `Miners can manipulate the blockhash if there is a financial gain to be made.` and `Miners can manipulate the blockhash.`

 To preserve compatibility and expectations of `blockhash` from PoW to PoS, this EIP advises replacing PoS's `blockhash` with a similarly economically staked value; or, at the very least, exposing a new value named `block.entropyhash`.